cpcloudnl/dane-smtp/README.md

 Replace the value of ```<your SHA2-256 hash>``` with the [hashed value](#generate-the-sha2-256-hash-based-on-the-spki) of your own certificate.
 <br> Replace ```mail.example.com``` with your own (sub)domain.
 * Mailservers on the same domain (server1.mailserver.com, server2.mailserver.com) need a TLSA record for each of their subdomains.
-* Mailservers on a different domain (mailserver.com, backup-server.com) need a TLSA record in each of their zone.
+* Mailservers on a different domain (mailserver.com, backup-server.com) both need a TLSA record in their own zone.

 The DNS-record consists of the following 4 fields: